Fact checkedFact Checked

 The inclusion of Nopal extract[8] increases the supplement’s fiber content.
 Fiber is reported to help in the reduction of hunger and the suppression of an individual’s appetite.
 It can also help you lose the weight gained due to fluid retention more quickly.

-L-Carnitine fumarate
+L-Carnitine Fumarate

 L-carnitine is known primarily as a fat burner, body weight, and fat mass reducer[9], but there is conflicting evidence.
 It is unlikely that it will result in significant weight loss.
 On the other hand, studies back up its use for well-being, cognitive function, and preventative medicine.